pond918/roles.chat/_i18n/en/_posts/2023-04-16-what-is-chatroles-doing-and-why.md

 `ChatRoles` is a task processing service built on the basis of `ChatGPT`s.
 So why do we need `ChatRoles` instead of directly asking `ChatGPT`s?

-In one word, when a problem/task is too complex and requires thousands of Q&As to clarify, we need a method to break down the task and assign it to multiple roles for execution.
+In one word, when a problem/task is too complex and requires **over thousands** of Q&As to clarify, we need a method to break down the task and assign it to multiple roles for execution.

 This can include tasks such as market research, writing a novel, developing a game, or even mundane tasks like installing software.